ylearning86/othello-game/PRD.md

 - **Multiple Directions**: Correctly flip pieces in all valid directions from a single placement
 - **AI Turn Interruption**: Disable board interaction during AI thinking phase
 - **Mode Switching**: Reset game state when switching between PvP and PvE modes
+- **Replay Mode Interaction**: Disable piece placement and AI moves during replay mode
+- **Empty Move History**: Hide replay controls when no moves have been made yet
+- **Replay State Persistence**: Move history persists in storage but replay state resets on game reset

 ## Design Direction
 The design should evoke the classic elegance of a traditional board game while feeling modern and digital - a balance of timeless strategy game aesthetics with smooth, responsive interactions.